 As a hearing person in solidarity with the Deaf community, and an ally committed to working against audism in the end-of-life and bodywork fields (and elsewhere), it is an honor to offer my services to Deaf folks and their loved ones.
-I sign; I've been immersed in Deaf culture; and I've been exposed to cultural norms, the joys of Deaf gain, and the challenges of structural and individual audism.
+I sign proficiently, value accessibility for all, and have had the privilege of being exposed to Deaf culture.
 I’m excited to be able to accompany Deaf, deaf and Hard of Hearing individuals from many different walks of life in their own healing journeys.

-If you are D/deaf or Hard of Hearing, and interested in my services, I encourage you to contact me.
-I can meet in person in the DMV area, and am also available for contact through video chat, email, texting, or phone through VRS.
+If you are D/deaf or Hard of Hearing, and interested in my services, I encourage you to contact me!